mattom02/Algorithms-Data_Structures/linked_list/README.md

-Implementation of a singly and doubly linked list using a Python programming language.
+Implementation of a singly and doubly linked list using the Python programming language.